andrewhinh/thendisnever/README.md

 # The End is Never

-A script to make an LLM talk with itself for eternity.
+A package to make an LLM talk with itself for eternity.

 ## Requirements

-- GPU with CUDA support
+- GPU with CUDA support (recommended, can use Google Colab)
+  - If you want to use the CPU (not recommended because it's slow, but it works):
+    - Before running `pip install -r requirements.txt` as mentioned in the first step of the [Local Setup](#local-setup) section below:
+      1. Remove `torch`, `torchvision`, and `torchaudio` from `requirements.txt`
+      1. Follow the instructions [here](https://pytorch.org/get-started/locally/) to install PyTorch without CUDA support
-- ~6GB of free disk space
+- ~6GB of free disk space (for the LLM)

-## Setup
+## Local Setup

 1. Install conda if necessary: